fenderdigital/flask-philo/documentation/source/introduction.rst

 - REST out of the box.

-- Simple sqlalchemy orm customized for postgresql with multiple dabatases.
+- Simple SQLAlchemy ORM, customized for PostgreSQL with multiple dabatases.

 - Simple Redis integration.